Wuvist/lcpc/lcpc.typ

 === By dwelling

 Segmentation by type of dwelling on the other hand, may be better representing wealthiness of a household@sg_household_by_dwelling.
-There is strong corelation between amount of government transfer received and type of dewelling as shown in Key Household Income Trends, 2023 report@income_trend by SingStat and the group of received most goverment transfer is the one dwell in HDB#footnote[HDB stands for House Development Board, and it's offen refered to the public house developed by Singapore government - House Development Board.]
+There is strong corelation between amount of government transfer received and type of dwelling as shown in Key Household Income Trends, 2023 report@income_trend by SingStat and the group of received most government transfer is the one dwell in HDB#footnote[HDB stands for House Development Board, and it's often referred to the public house developed by Singapore government - House Development Board.]
 1 & 2 Room flat#footnote[Key Household Income Trends, 2023 Chart 6: Average Annual Government Transfers Per Household Member shows that Government Transfers tends to decrease as type of dwelling improve].
 Thus, if we are concerned about status of low class in Singapore, it's better to look at the group stay in HDB 1-2 room flat, instead of the group having the lowest income.

 Type of dwelling in Singapore are typically segmented into: